postsharp/Metalama.Documentation/content/conceptual/installing/install-vsx.md

     ![step5](../../images/ext_manage_5.png)

-6. Give consent to install the extension
+6. Give consent to install the extension.

-    As soon as you close Visual Studio, the installer will start installing the extension.
+    When you close Visual Studio, the installer will start installing the extension.

     ![wizard_init](../../images/ext_manage_6.png)